moizkhan8/test-simple-java-maven-app/README.md

 doing git commit
-trying to do it again by chaging the content this is the new things I want to add it on 08/08/2022
+trying to do it again by chaging the content this is the new things I want to add it on 08/08/2022 Today one 8/13/2022 I had made some change to check more autmoation features in teamcity.
 ## Editing this file to test TeamCity automation
 `